-Add a focus on how school councils can support the school improvement planning process in face-to-face and virtual settings.
+Add a focus on re-engaging School Councils and how they can support the school improvement planning process, particularly in the area of Positive Culture and Well-Being, in face-to-face and virtual settings.

 This resource builds on the 2002 Ministry of Education document, School Councils: A Guide for Members.
 We hope it will support the work of School Councils and administrators in the 2021-2022 school year as schools adapt during a pandemic.